HarikeshopGCEK/TAG_RACE_OUTREACH/README.md

 ## Notes

-- Ensure your phone/computer is on the same WiFi network as the robot.
+- Your phone/computer must be connected to the robot's WiFi network (Access Point) to control it.
 - Adjust motor speed by changing the `SPEED` macro in `main.cpp`.

 ## License